 “As the CFO for XYZ Company, Jason has taken on all the accounting and financial functions, quickly spearheading capital raising efforts that boosted the firm’s line of revolving credit by $25M in support of 300% projected growth.”

 However, there are times it can make sense to write a narrative that starts at the beginning of your career.
 This is especially true if you’ve risen up in the same company for a number of years, and you want to show how your early work affected your career trajectory:

 “Routinely selected for promotions due to his ability to create operations improvements, Ted began his career at ABC Corporation in field sales, where he quickly achieved 140% of quota in the first year.”

 2 – Wrap your job search intentions throughout your bio.

 Like your resume, your professional bio should be written to show forward-projecting capabilities, with a message that tells employers what you can do for them in the future.

 This opening sentence for a leadership biography (for a candidate targeting an executive role in an investor portfolio company) shows how your career goals can be stated alongside your past accomplishments:

 “Frank Wilson, a former GM and VP of Sales for profitable ventures, holds a record of revenue growth and innovation that took companies from the idea stage through expansion, assisting investors to create go-to market strategies and lead successful exits.”

 3 – Weave your philosophy and approach into the story.

-A bio gives you the chance to inject your personality, work style, and even your legacy into a career search document – allowing employers insight into what motivates you.
+A professional bio gives you the chance to inject your personality, work style, and even your legacy into a career search document – allowing employers insight into what motivates you.